aurazelco/BINP29_MalariaCaseStudy/README.md

 ```shell
 gffParse.pl -i ../2_RemoveScaffolds/Haemoproteus_tartakovskyi.output  -g ../3_GenePredictionHaemoproteus/Ht2.gff -c -p
 ```
+### BLAST

-Once we obtain the gff files, we would liek to BLAST so that we can remove the sequences which align to birds. cd .. mkdir -p 5_BLAST && cd 5_BLAST blastx -query ../4_GTFtoFASTA/gffParse.fna -db SwissProt -out Haemoproteus.blastx -num_threads 20 -evalue 1e-10
+Once we obtain the gff files, we would like to BLAST so that we can remove the sequences which align to birds. cd .. mkdir -p 5_BLAST && cd 5_BLAST blastx -query ../4_GTFtoFASTA/gffParse.fna -db SwissProt -out Haemoproteus.blastx -num_threads 20 -evalue 1e-10